 Why do children need ETIAS to visit Europe?

 The EU believes that there is a need to know who is crossing shared European borders to better secure the region.
 Though children are not necessarily considered a threat, the EU needs to control who is entering the region and when.
 European Commission President Jean-Claude Juncker presented the proposal in his 2016 State of the Union Address, he expressed the need for the European Union to better secure its external borders.

 The ETIAS application form can be easily completed by the parent or guardian.
-They will need to provide the child’s information details including their full name (as it appears on passport) and the passport data.
+They will need to provide the child’s details including their full name (as it appears on passport) and the passport data.
 The parent or guardian will also need to specify that they are indeed completing the ETIAS application form on behalf of their child.

 How to complete the ETIAS application for a child?